StamusNetworks/scirius/README.rst

 Remove rule from suppressed list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TO remove rules from suppressed list, simply check them in the array and click on ``Remove select rules from suppressed list``.
+To remove rules from suppressed list, simply check them in the array and click on ``Remove select rules from suppressed list``.

 Updating Suricata ruleset
 -------------------------